 - collect general information about your audience.

-Using hashtags allows users to follow content they are most interested in – be it notifications from a concert, theme, sporting event or anything else.
-With more and more content produced every day, it’s hard to spot the topics you find interesting.
-Hashtags will help you filter the material and see the things you want to interact.
+Using hashtags allows users to follow content they are most interested in – be it tweets from a concert, theme, sporting event or anything else.
+With more and more content produced every day, it’s hard to spot the topics your audience might find interesting.
+Hashtags will help them filter the material and see the things they want to interact with.

 When it comes to social media monitoring and hashtag analytics, you have to start with creating your project.

-I connected the project to my Slack channel, so every time there’s a new mention, I get an immediate notification.
+I connected the project to my Slack channel, so every time there’s a new Twitter mention, I get an immediate notification.
+But we also offer an email notification and an app, both for Android and iOS.

-I know who is talking about Brand24, on which channel, and I can react right away.
+I know who is talking about Brand24, which channel he or she is using, and I can react right away.

 I gather the mentions from the whole Internet, but if you want to narrow the search from the very beginning, take a look at the Project Settings tab.
 You can choose the social media channel you want to focus on and see only those mentions in the Mentions tab.